cdsap/simple-plugin/README.md

 We need to set:
 * packageName: Name of the package used in the java source files
 * classes: A map that represents a name and the content of the java source file
-* outputDirectory: Where the java source files are going to be generated
+* outputDirectory: Path where the java source files are going to be generated

 Additionally, we need to wire the output of the task with the `javaCompile` task, we need to define:
 ```